-Global Peace Foundation (Lanham, Maryland) \$453,497: The recipient is developing and providing training and fostering community engagement in New Jersey to counter violent extremist recruitment by 1) raising awareness of the frontline law enforcement workers and community leaders on indicators connected to violent extremism, including active shooters, through train-the-trainer programs; and 2) strengthening community and law enforcement partnerships to counter violent extremism through community engagement events.
+Global Peace Foundation (Lanham, Maryland) \$453,497: The recipient is developing and providing training and fostering community engagement in New Jersey to counter violent extremist recruitment by 1) raising awareness of the frontline law enforcement workers and community leaders on indicators connected to violent extremism, including active shooters, through train-the-trainer programs; and 2) strengthening community engagement events.
 The recipient addresses all forms of violent extremism.
 The recipient secured a commitment from the New